 What Is Wellbutrin (Bupropion)?

-Wellbutrin (bupropion) is a prescription medication commonly prescribed to treat depression, seasonal affective disorder (“winter depression”), and to help people quit smoking.
+Wellbutrin (bupropion) is a prescription medication commonly prescribed to treat depression, seasonal affective disorder, otherwise known as winter depression, and to help people quit smoking.

-Wellbutrin treats depression differently than many other antidepressant medications, as it’s classified as a norepinephrine-dopamine reuptake inhibitor (NDRI).
-NDRIs are often prescribed for those who haven’t responded well to other antidepressant medications, or who struggled with side effects such as weight gain and sexual dysfunction.
+Wellbutrin treats depression differently than other antidepressant medications, as it’s classified as a norepinephrine-dopamine reuptake inhibitor (NDRI).
+Doctors prescribe NDRIs for those who haven’t responded well to other antidepressant medications or struggled with side effects such as weight gain and sexual dysfunction.